JuliaManifolds/Manopt.jl/docs/src/plans/state.md

 the concrete states are documented together wirth the corresponding [solvers](@ref SolversSection).
 This page documents the general functionality available for every state.

+This page documents the absract type hierarchy and the concept of a decorator for a state.

 A first example is to access, i.e. obtain or set, the current iterate.
 This might be useful to continue investigation at the current iterate, or to set up a solver for a next experiment, respectively.